 If you have not had raw honey you are missing something.
 When honey is pasteurized and filtered, it loses a lot of its bright, fresh flavor.
 I highly recommend this.

 There is a lot of evidence that honey is also good for wounds.
 This is what the ancients used, and was the accepted method up until World War I when antibiotics came into favor.
 Well, there are some “superbugs” that laugh at antibiotics, but they certainly don’t laugh at honey.
 A paper published in a medical journal by Molan, P. C – The evidence for honey promoting wound healing has a lot more information on this topic.

 Better than Bouillon

 This is something that lives in my refrigerator and I get the heebee-geebees when I’m running out.
 I use this a lot.
 Keeping cans of stock in your pantry takes a lot of room, making stock yourself is great if you have time and room in your freezer, but having this on hand means I don’t have to worry.
 Yes, I do occasionally use stock in a can, and I have a bag of seafood stock in my freezer right now.
-I also have one chicken, one beef, one turkey, and now that I know, I will be ordering one lobster from Amazon.
-The lobster one is great for making seafood stews and sauces, and is very difficult to find at the local nationwide chain grocery store.
+I also have one chicken, one beef, and one turkey, and now that I know, I will be ordering one lobster from Amazon.
+The lobster one is great for making seafood stews and sauces and is very difficult to find at the local national chain grocery store.

 Tonno Genova Tuna packed in olive oil